 2. Pest Control

-If your landscaping services include applying pesticides or herbicides for lawn care, weed control, or tree pest management, you will need a Commercial Applicator License from the Colorado Department of Agriculture.
+If your landscaping services include applying pesticides or herbicides for lawn care, weed control, or tree pest management, you will need a Commercial Applicator License from the Colorado Department of Agriculture, especially when offering landscaping Fort Collins services.

 To get licensed, you must follow the following steps:

-Core and Category Exams: The core exam covers basic pesticide or insecticide safety, and category exams focus on the areas (like turf pests or ornamental trees).
+Core and Category Exams: The core exam covers basic pesticide or insecticide safety, and category exams focus on the areas (like turf pests or ornamental trees), which are essential for anyone in Colorado landscaping.

 Attend Safety Meetings: Stay up-to-date with pesticide safety training.